paulhibbitts/test-docsify-this/docs/README.md

 <input class="button mybutton" style="border:none;" type="button" id="btn_1" value="View as Standalone Page" onclick="openURLs(document.getElementById('text').value,false,false)"/> <input class="secondarybutton mybutton" style="border:none;" type="button" id="btn_2" value="View as Standalone Page with Table of Contents" onclick="openURLs(document.getElementById('text').value,true,false)"/> <input class="secondarybutton mybutton" style="border:none;" type="button" id="btn_3" value="View as Standalone Page with Docsify Sidebar" onclick="openURLs(document.getElementById('text').value,false,true)"/></br></br>

 Entering the URL of a Markdown file into the above URL Builder, that file will be displayed as a standalone Web page in a new Browser tab.
 This URL may then be copied and shared for others to view the same page.
 The URL Builder will also automatically transform a URL to a GitHub Markdown file into the needed raw source URL (i.e. raw.githubusercontent.com).
-Entering the URL of a Markdown file into the above URL Builder, that file will be displayed as a standalone Web page in a new Browser tab.
-This URL may then be copied and shared for others to view the same page.
-The URL Builder will also automatically transform a URL to a GitHub Markdown file into the needed raw source URL (i.e. raw.githubusercontent.com).

 ## Additional Examples